x-2mas/S.E.A.T/README.md

 ## Physics

 If physics is enabled, you will respond to world physics while seated.
-You could be pushed around by world mechanics like water, gravity, explosions, pistons, etc. How smoothly this runs depends entirely on the load on you world/server.
+You could be pushed around by world mechanics like water, gravity, explosions, pistons, etc. How smoothly this runs depends on the performance of your world/server.

 Please do not enable this in a Hardcore world!
 This feature is the sole cause behind 99% of this pack's bugs.
 It works most of the time, but during those rare moments when it doesn't work, you might find yourself being launched into outer-space or phasing through blocks.